 There are situations in which it is useful to calculate flow terms for various subregions of the model.
 To facilitate such calculations, MODFLOW saves the computed flow terms for individual cells in the file BUDGET.DAT.
 These individual cell flows are referred to as cell-by-cell flow terms, and are of four types: (1) cell-by-cell stress flows, or flows into or from an individual cell due to one of the external stresses (excitations) represented in the model, e.g., pumping well or recharge; (2) cell-by-cell storage terms, which give the rate of accumulation or depletion of storage in an individual cell; (3) cell-by-cell constant-head flow terms, which give the net flow to or from individual constant-head cells; and (4) internal cell-by-cell flows, which are the flows across individual cell faces.
-In the file BUDGET.DAT, the flow between the cells [K, I, J] and [K, I, J+1] is denoted by FLOW RIGHT FACE, the flow between the cells [K, I, J] and [K, I+1, J] is denoted by FLOW FRONT FACE, and the flow between the cells [K, I, J] and [K, I, J] and [K+1, I, J] is FLOW LOWER FACE.
+In the file BUDGET.DAT, the flow between the cells [K, I, J] and [K, I, J+1] is denoted by FLOW RIGHT FACE, the flow between the cells [K, I, J] and [K, I+1, J] is FLOW LOWER FACE.

-Follow the steps below to compute water budgets for the entire model, userspecified subregions, and in- and outflows between adjacent subregions.
+Follow the steps below to compute water budgets for the entire model, user-specified subregions, and in- and outflows between adjacent subregions.